DIY nightstand in light oak

 Once the drawers are installed, it’s time to add the face frames.
 Be sure to have it evenly spaced on all sides of the opening.
 Glue and nail the face frame to the drawer.

-Because this is raw wood and I wanted to keep the raw look, I gave it a real good sanding.
-Using 220 grit sandpaper gives it a smooth finish.
-If your wood is more rough or needs a little more sanding, check out this post to get more info on which sandpaper to use.
+Because this is raw wood and I wanted to keep the raw look, I gave it a really good sanding.
+Using 220-grit sandpaper gives it a smooth finish.
+If your wood is rougher or needs a little more sanding, check out this post to get more info on which sandpaper to use.

-AND YOU NOW HAVE A COMPLETED BEAUTIFUL NIGHTSTAND!!!
-Unless…. you want to be a little extra (like I did) you can keep going, otherwise, you can stop here and have an incredible custom nightstand.
+And… you’re done!
+Unless… you want to be a little extra (like I was).
+If so, you can keep going; otherwise, you can stop here and have an incredible custom DIY nightstand.

-I wanted to give the illusion that the top drawer was 2 drawers instead of 1.
-I got trim and cut it in half.
-I then mitered the ends to a 45-degree angles to make a frame.
+I wanted to give the illusion that the top drawer was two drawers instead of one, so I chose trim and cut it in half.
+Then, I mitered the ends to 45-degree angles to make a frame.

 I got this cane webbing to put in the center of the frame.